brianjz/memefactory/README.md

 > Don't leave [PLACE|home] without it!

-A pipe in after the type with the original word will allow the site to give an equal change of pulling the original word or a replacement word.
+A pipe in after the type with the original word will allow the site to give an equal chance of pulling the original word or a replacement word.

 > Don't compare your [NOUN] to someone else's [NOUN||0].